Montgomery outpitches Syndergaard as Royals top Mets 4-1

 KANSAS CITY, Mo.
+(AP) — Mike Montgomery is settling back into being a starting pitcher again, and the results are showing.

-(AP) — Mike Montgomery outpitched Noah Syndergaard, and the Kansas City Royals ended their scoreless drought Friday night in a 4-1 victory over the New York Mets.
+The left-hander outdueled Noah Syndergaard as the Kansas City Royals ended their scoreless drought Friday night in a 4-1 victory over the New York Mets.

+In his first three starts after being acquired from the Chicago Cubs in a trade, Montgomery was 0-2 with a 7.94 ERA.
+In his last three outings, he is 2-1 and has allowed just two earned runs in 18 innings.

+“I feel a lot more comfortable,” said Montgomery, a reliever with the Cubs.
+“I’m finally kind of stretched out to be a starter full length and I felt good tonight.”

 The hottest team in the majors until this week, the Mets have lost four of five after a 15-1 stretch propelled them into the crowded NL wild-card race.
+They are two games out of a playoff spot.

-They dropped the series opener in a rematch of the 2015 World Series won by Kansas City in five games.
+New York dropped the series opener at fourth-place Kansas City (44-78) in a rematch of the 2015 World Series won by the Royals in five games.

+“For over two weeks now we’ve been getting that big hit,” Mets left fielder J.D.
+Davis said.
+“And during this road trip it just seems like here and there we haven’t been getting that big hit.
+That’s just baseball.”

 Montgomery (3-5) pitched six strong innings and allowed just one unearned run on five hits while striking out three and walking two.
 It was the second consecutive start in which he didn’t permit an earned run, following seven smooth innings Saturday in a 7-0 win over Detroit.